gpu-ninja/echo-oidc-middleware/README.md

 		return c.String(http.StatusOK, "Hello, World!")
 	}, isAuthenticated)

-    // In production you should use TLS, but this is just an example. e.Logger.Fatal(e.Start(":8080"))
+	// In production you should use TLS. e.Logger.Fatal(e.Start(":8080"))
 }
 ```